Fortifications of Portsmouth: Surviving fortifications

 Of the defences constructed Portsea Island, Southsea Castle, Fort Cumberland, The Round tower, The Square tower, Lumps Fort, Parts of the Hilsea lines, the Spur Redoubt and parts of the walls of old Portsmouth along the seafront all survive.
 Various fortifications within the naval dockyard also exist.

 Beyond Portsea the majority of the Portsdown Forts remain although Fort Wallington has been largely demolished.

 Of the four gates in the walls of Old Portsmouth only Landport Gate survives in its original position.
 King James's gate, Lion Gate and Unicorn Gate have been re-erected slightly further away.

 Antitank defence blocks on Fraser Beach are now a grade 2 listed structure.
 A pair of links from one of the harbour boom chains are on display at Southsea castle.
-One of the Pickett-Hamilton forts constructed to protect the airport has been placed on display outside the D-Day Story in Southsea.
+One of the Pickett-Hamilton forts constructed to protect the airport was on display outside the D-Day Story in Southsea.
+This was removed in 2017 when the museum was refurbished.